-- 10. Award of Contract 10.1 After completing negotiations and having received the approval to award the contract, the Client shall sign the Contract with the selected Applicant.
-11. Debriefing 11.1 After signature of the Contract, the Client shall promptly notify other Applicants - 11.1 After signature of the Contract, the Client shall promptly notify other Applicants that they were unsuccessful. - 11.2 The Client shall promptly respond in writing to any unsuccessful Applicant who request the client in writing to explain on which grounds its application was not selected. - 12.
-Commencement of Services 12.1 The applicant is expected to commence the assignment on July 2020 at Dhaka project office & site office.
+- 10. Award of Contract - 10.1 After completing negotiations and having received the approval to award the contract, the Client shall sign the Contract with the selected Applicant. - 11.
+Debriefing - 11.1 After signature of the Contract, the Client shall promptly notify other Applicants that they were unsuccessful. - 11.2 The Client shall promptly respond in writing to any unsuccessful Applicant who request the client in writing to explain on which grounds its application was not selected. - 12.
+Commencement of Services - 12.1 The applicant is expected to commence the assignment on July 2020 at the location Payra-Kuakata project area and Dhaka project office.
 The duration of the contract shall be 18 (Eighteen) months from the date of commencement.